remix-run/remix/packages/node-fetch-server/README.md

 ## Benchmark

-A basic benchmark shows `node-fetch-server` is able to serve more requests per second (and has higher overall throughput) than Express v4.
-The vanilla `node:http` module is also shown as a baseline for comparison.
+A basic "hello world" benchmark shows `node-fetch-server` introduces considerable overhead on top of a vanilla `node:http` server.
+However, it is still able to serve more requests per second (and has higher overall throughput) than Express v4, so the slowdown should be acceptable for most applications.

 ```
 > @mjackson/node-fetch-server@0.0.0 bench /Users/michael/Projects/remix-the-web/packages/node-fetch-server